XingFramework/xing-book/work_flow/be.md

 #### <a name="oserializer"></a>Serializer
 ###### backend/serializers/dog_serializer.rb

-Note that the serializer descends from BaseSerializer.
+Note that the serializer descends from Xing::Serializers::Base.
+Again, this comes from the xing-backend gem. [https://github.com/LRDesign/xing-backend](https://github.com/LRDesign/xing-backend)

+When you find that you need to nest serializers, the following classes will come in handy:
+* Xing::Serializers::List
+* Xing::Serializers::PagedList

+Serializing and mapping nested resources are another article entirely, but know that these classes exist.

 ```ruby
 class DogSerializer < BaseSerializer
   attributes :name, :age, :breed